Key Takeaways

 Frequently Asked Questions

 Yes, especially when they’re in treatment.
-With communication, boundaries and support, many people with BPD build deep, fulfilling relationships.
+With communication, boundaries and ongoing support, many people with BPD build deep, fulfilling relationships.

 Healing Is a Team Effort

-Loving someone with BPD or living with it yourself can feel overwhelming.
+Loving someone with BPD, or living with it yourself, can feel overwhelming.
 But healing is possible, and no one has to go through it alone.
-If you’re navigating the impact of untreated BPD or you’re unsure where to start, the Mental Health Hotline is here to help, confidentially, compassionately and for free.
-Contact us today.
+With the right treatment and steady support, the cycles that feel impossible today can become manageable.

 Editorial Team